-Happy autumn!
-We hope you are exploring the beautiful fall colors around St. Clair County!
+Happy winter!
+We hope you are outside exploring the great recreational opportunities around St. Clair County!

 Thank you for visiting St. Clair County's website for water quality planning and stewardship activities.
 We are proud to lead the Northeastern, Anchor Bay, and Belle River Watershed groups.